Last updated on February 13th, 2023

 Project yourself as a professional

 Jeremy Mura: It would be best if you positioned yourself as a professional.
 So, positioning is key.
 To position yourself as an expert, you need to niche down.
 If you are starting as a designer, it’s okay to be a generalist, sort of test the waters on different things.
 But eventually, you’d have to funnel down like this and come to a point where you specialize in one thing.
-For example, to brand strategy or brand identity or just to web flow websites, you need to sort of niche down.
+For example, to brand strategy or brand just to web flow websites, you need to sort of niche down.

 But it doesn’t mean you don’t do all the other services.
 In your copywriting, website, messaging, content, tell your audience about your project in one voice and form.
 But once you get in those conversations with the client, you can start talking about other things.
 After you’ve built all this credibility from content and shared your knowledge, they now trust you.
 Then in those conversations, you can tell them what they need.
 You can start mentioning or have you ever thought about doing a brand strategy to get a clear idea of who your customers are.